Tom-Moosbrugger/tm-close-take-home/README.md

 This is probably best illustrated with some examples, so here are a few:
 - **Names**: trimmed leading/trailing whitespace, applied consistent title-casing (e.g., “Sample Name”), and discarded rows where the company or contact name was missing.
-- **Emails**, Allowed multiple emails separated by ;, validated each against standard email format rules, normalized valid addresses, and discarded any invalid entries.
+- **Emails**, Allowed multiple emails separated by ';', and validated each against standard email format rules (needs to have an @, domain, etc.).
-- **Phone Numbers**, I allowed users to input multiple phone numbers by splitting them across lines, removed non-numeric characters except + and -, required a leading + country code, validated the number against country-specific digit rules, and discarded invalid numbers.
+- **Phone Numbers**, I allowed users to input multiple phone numbers by splitting them across lines, required a leading '+' country code, removed non-numeric characters except '+' and '-', and checked that the number met country-specific digit rules based on its country code.

 Once the data was both validated and grouped together in our grouped_leads 'folder', the next step was to upload them to Close.
 Using the API Key you provide when you run the file, I connected to Close's server and send each record one at a time.
 If a record is rejected for any reason, the script informs you and shares the reason it happened, but continues uploading the other records.
+Once complete, it tells you how many records were successfully uploaded, and how many failed.

 ### Goal 2: Create a new .csv with the provided Leads